isomerpages/moe-marisstellahigh/_admission/FAQs (Secondary).md

 3. Must my son/ward take Higher Chinese/Chinese Language to enter Maris Stella High School?

-A student who wishes to pursue his education in a SAP school, including Maris Stella High School, must take CL or HCL as his Mother Tongue language.
-Students need not take HCL at P6 to enter the school.
+With effect from 2025, a student who wishes to pursue his education in Maris Stella High School must offer HCL as his Mother Tongue language.
+Students need not have to take HCL in P6 to be admitted to the school.

 4. Must my son/ward be a Catholic to join the school?